 Michelangelo said, “To touch can be to give life.”
 Touch has been shown to have a calming effect and build stronger immune systems.
 It reinforces reciprocity and gives the brain signals of safety and trust.
 Touch has even been attributed to giving NBA basketball teams an advantage (Michael W. Kraus, 2010).
-Touch activates the prefrontal cortex of the brain linking it to feelings of reward and releases the hormone oxytocin also known as “the love hormone.”
+Touch activates the prefrontal cortex of the brain linking it to feelings of reward.
+It releases the hormone oxytocin also known as “the love hormone.”

 Inspired Living has positioned itself as an innovative organization and encourages compassion and creativity in solving everyday challenges.
-When the outbreak started, leaders were tasked to engage families who expressed desire to help and challenged to also support associates.
-The leadership in Texas introduced the idea, “Feed the Front Line,” where Inspired Living Families were invited to donate food to communities who set up pantries for associates, saving them precious time, money, and unnecessary exposure.
-Inspired Living Ivy Ridge challenged the corporate support team to kick off their food drive and C.E.O.
+When the outbreak started, leaders were tasked to engage families who expressed a desire to help and challenged to also support associates.
+The leadership in Texas introduced the idea, “Feed the Front Line,” where Inspired Living Families were invited to donate food to communities that set up pantries for associates, saving them precious time, money, and unnecessary exposure.
+Inspired Living Ivy Ridge challenged the corporate support team to kick off their food drive.
+C.E.O.
 Steve Benjamin did not disappoint, personally delivering groceries to the team.

 As the pandemic extended into May, Leslie E., Executive Director of Inspired Living Ivy Ridge, realized she had not hugged her own mom in almost three months and consequently her residents were missing the loving touch of their families.
 Leslie said, “I realized, I could help, and the residents should not wait any longer to hug their families.”